SadboiTay/weather-dashboard/README.md

 # weather-dashboard
-Uses OpenWeather One Call API to retrieve user requested forecast data in specific citites.
+Uses OpenWeather One Call API to retrieve user requested forecast data in specific cities.